alokVishu/jetstrap/README.md

 ```

 Regardless how you install Jetstream, Jetstrap commands are very similar to that
-of Jetstream as it accepts the name of the stack you would like to swap (livewire or inertia).
+of Jetstream as it accepts the name of the stack you would like to swap (livewire).

 > It is important you install and configure [Laravel Jetstream](https://github.com/laravel/jetstream) before performing a swap.